-Retroactive approvals are those considered for approval following the initiation or provision of the service(s).
-Authorization may be given for a past date of service if:
+Retroactive reviews are those considered for approval following the initiation or provision of the service(s).
+A post-service review will be conducted when ALL the following criteria are met:

 - The member was made retroactively eligible or was retroactively disenrolled from a coordinated care organization or prepaid health plan on the date of service. - The provider has not already billed for the service and/or received a denial citing a lack of authorization as the reason.
 In this case, the provider may submit an appeal for reconsideration. - The services provided meet all other criteria and Oregon Administrative Rules. - The request for authorization is received within 90 days of the date of service. - It is the responsibility of the hospital (e.g., Utilization Review Department) to contact PacificSource Community Solutions with pertinent medical information, including a copy of the admission history, physical, etc.